Sexual Assault Resources

 You could be injured, become pregnant or have been exposed to a sexually transmitted disease.
-Medical attention is available at Genesis House’s Sexual Assault Response Center or Cookeville Regional Medical Center.
+Medical attention is available through ASPIRES or at Cookeville Regional Medical Center.

 Don’t bathe, shower or clean yourself.
 If possible, don’t brush your teeth, smoke, urinate, drink, or change your clothes.
 If you have changed clothes, put the clothes you were wearing at the time of the assault in a paper bag.

 Tennessee Tech Counseling Center staff members can be reached evenings and weekends through Tennessee Tech Police.
 Genesis House provides counseling 24 hours a day.
 All counseling is strictly confidential.

 It is your decision to report a sexual assault to law enforcement.
 Reporting a rape or sexual assault to University Police or university officials does not initiate criminal charges.
 Such action creates a record should you decide to sign a criminal complaint.
 Tennessee Tech Police and Residential Life must inform the university administration that an alleged sexual assault has occurred.
 An investigation and university judicial proceedings may occur independent of your involvement.
 Once a criminal complaint is filed, a prosecutor may decide to prosecute independent of your decision to bring charges.
 Genesis House Sexual Assault Response Center is not required to report sexual assault to law enforcement unless you choose to do so.
 If you seek medical attention at Cookeville Regional Medical Center or Tennessee Tech Health Services, a report will be made to law enforcement.

 Safe Dating Advice